Pink Noise (album)

 Pink Noise is the third studio album by the British singer Laura Mvula, released on 2 July 2021 by Atlantic Records.
 Its release was five years after The Dreaming Room, released in 2016.
 The album was preceded by the singles "Safe Passage" and "Church Girl", the latter being issued along with the album's announcement.
+The album received critical acclaim.